WebHackWednesday/Advanced-LUIS/README.md

 There are two type of feature, both of which are used in the Gigseekr model:

 ### Phrase List
-[Phrase lists](https://github.com/Microsoft/Cognitive-Documentation/blob/master/Content/en-us/LUIS/Add-Features.md) are a list of words/phrases that belong to eth same class and should be treated similarly.
+[Phrase lists](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-concept-feature) are a list of words/phrases that belong to the same class and should be treated similarly.

 The maximum length of a phrase list is 5000 items.
 You may have a maximum of 10 phrase lists per LUIS app.